Who Should Invest in a Solo (Individual) 401k?

 For individuals employed by mid and large-size companies, investing for retirement is usually available to them through employer-sponsored retirement plans such as a 401(K) or 403(b) savings option.

-That raises the question, “What's the available option or options to the self-employed small business owner?”
+That raises the question, “What are the available options for the self-employed small business owner?”

-Two of those options are the Solo 401(k) and a Simplified Employee Pension IRA (SEP-IRA).
+Two options are the Solo 401(k) and a Simplified Employee Pension IRA (SEP-IRA).

-While both of these options have a substantial following among American small business owners, the advantages associated with the Solo 401(k) have made it a bit more popular.
+While both of these options have a substantial following among American small business owners, the Solo 401(k) advantages have made it a bit more popular.

-With that in mind, the following discussion is going to focus on the Solo 401(k) retirement savings plan and how it works.
+With that in mind, the following discussion will focus on the Solo 401(k) retirement savings plan and how it works.

 What is a Solo 401k?